 Anne Frank’s Diary: The Graphic Adaptation adapted by Ari Folman, illustrated by David Polonsky

-SOOOO good!
-Initially, I felt skeptical that an adaptation could work but it really does.
-The diary bits and dialogue are well-balanced into a cohesive story that feels seamless, well-written, and insightful.
+The diary bits and dialogue are well-balanced into a cohesive graphic novel story that feels seamless, well-written, and insightful.
 Anne’s personality really shines through as she sets the historical context and describes her daily life in hiding which isn’t always very exciting but does result in a romance with the boy her age who lives there, too.
-Also on: Best Picture Book Biographies for Women’s History Month and WWII

 The Making of America: Susan B. Anthony by Teri Kanefield